-Princeton Environmental Institute Announces a Call for Proposals for Innovative Climate and Energy Research, Teaching, and Mentorship
+The Princeton Environmental Institute and the Andlinger Center for Energy and the Environment Announce a Joint Call for Proposals for Innovative Research, Teaching, and Mentorship in Energy and the Environment

 Criteria for Selection:

-- Leverage seed money to attract larger grants.
+- Have the potential to leverage seed money to attract larger extramural grants.

 Proposals should be submitted using the online application form, should be no more than four pages in length, and should include the following: